 Music: Choir director and assistant professor of music

-Dr. Jackson received his BA in voice performance from Oklahoma State University, and his MM in choral conducting from Westminster Choir College, where he was the assistant conductor of the Westminster Symphonic Choir under Dr. Joe Miller.
-He received his DMA in choral conducting from the University of North Texas.
+Jackson received his bachelor’s in voice performance from Oklahoma State University and his master’s in choral conducting from Westminster Choir College where he was the assistant conductor of the Westminster Symphonic Choir under Joe Miller, D.M.A.
+He received his D.M.A. in choral conducting from the University of North Texas.